ShZil/network-utilities/Scanner/README.md

 to assist me when writing the Portfolio section about my classes.

 [17:24] ChatGPT finally has a "⏩ Continue generating" button!!!
 Yes!

+[17:59] A friend with Copilot X GPT-4 access helped me debug the GPT-3 classes_diagram code.
+I then debugged the result (using my _human_ intelligence) to add type hints.

+[18:02] Used GPT-3 again to add type hints for the return values.
+These are all tools.
+We are the ones who have to know which tool to use, and for which tasks.